 Businesses may transfer to a different jurisdiction due to different standards and regulations.
 In this case, companies can apply for a Transfer of Incorporation from the DIFC body.
 In this vein, DIFC entities ought to consider the below points when applying for the transfer on the DIFC portal:

 To combat the complexities of solely undertaking the liquidation procedure, DIFC companies need to outsource trusted and efficient liquidation services.
-Farahat and Co. is a registered DIFC liquidator with a proven record of successfully assisting companies in executing liquidation procedures.
-We assist companies to enforce liquidation compliance and strategically plan winding-up procedures.
+FAR Consulting Middle East is a registered DIFC liquidator with a proven record of successfully assisting companies in executing liquidation procedures.
+We assist companies in enforcing liquidation compliance and strategically planning winding-up procedures.

 Our expert team renders top-notch services and customer-based solutions that mitigate companies’ specified needs.
 Thus, call us today and we shall be happy to assist you!